 The Best Keto Camping Food

-Treated like a protein bar, this is also a great food to take when you are out with children at an amusement park, nature park, or just on errands.
+Treated like a protein bar, this is also a great food to take out with children at an amusement park, nature park, or just on errands.
 Our children like it mixed with avocado or topped with cream cheese.
-Both ingredients are portable and easy to bring in your bag.
-Slice an avocado open, crumble the pemmican into the hole where the pit was and mix it up right there on the spot.
+Both ingredients are portable and easy to bring into your bag.
+Slice an avocado open, crumble the pemmican into the hole where the pit was and mix it up on the spot.

 If you can think of a better food than this, leave your suggestion in the comments.